Toihouora! Toihoutangata! Toihoukura!

 Pathway to postgraduate studies:

-Courses start at level 5 in the first year of study and all subjects are fully prescribed, initially introducing students to a broad range of art disciplines.
-However, in subsequent years students are offered a selection of options to complement compulsory courses, and support their art specialty development.
+Courses start at level 5 in the first year of study and all subjects are fully prescribed, initially introducing you to a broad range of art disciplines.
+However, in subsequent years you will be offered a selection of options to complement compulsory courses, and support your art specialty development.

 Toihoukura has a comprehensive annual exhibition schedule and marae based wānanga programme which is embedded across all year levels to guarantee the integrity of the practice of art within a Māori paradigm.

-- Realise their full potential intellectually and creatively
+- Realise your full potential intellectually and creatively

 - Affirm the importance of te reo, tikanga, kawa and mōteatea as the basis of Māori artistic expression